ark7-technology/model/README.md

 # @ark7/model

-@ark7/model is a model layer which is shareable across multiple environments:
+A critical problem which always leads to many bugs is the duplication of the same models. @ark7/model is a model class layer which is shareable across multiple environments, so that the logics are kept in sync.

 - [Nodejs (MongoDB)](https://github.com/ark7-technology/model-mongoose)
 - Browser